Lloyd Glasspool

 Lloyd Glasspool (born 19 November 1993) is a British professional tennis player who specialises in doubles.
-He is the current ATP world No. 1 in doubles, achieved on 18 August 2025, becoming the fourth British player to hold the top spot.
+He has a career-high ranking of ATP world No. 1 in doubles, achieved on 18 August 2025, becoming the fourth British player to hold the top spot.

 Glasspool won the 2025 Wimbledon title with Julian Cash, the first all-British team to win the title in 89 years.
-He has won an additional 11 ATP Tour and five ATP Challenger doubles titles.
+He has won an additional 13 ATP Tour and five ATP Challenger doubles titles.
 He also has a career best singles ranking of No. 282 reached on 25 July 2016.

 Career

 Glasspool studied at the University of Texas at Austin, where partnering Søren Hess-Olesen he captured the 2015 NCAA doubles championship.

 2016: ATP debut

 Glasspool made his ATP Tour debut (in doubles) at the 2016 Wimbledon Championships having been given a wildcard to partner compatriot Dan Evans in the main draw.

 2021: Partnership with Heliövaara, maiden title, Wimbledon third round

 Partnering Harri Heliövaara, Glasspool won his first ATP Tour title at the 2021 Open 13 against Sander Arends and David Pel of the Netherlands in March.